 Heart & Slash is a decent challenge for those looking at something a bit different in their dungeon crawling schedule.
 I will mention that the camera can make you feel a tad bit sick which is a strange feeling for me when gaming.
 The world works fine being filled with unique enemies, it's just drawn back due to difficulty and a camera you're constantly fighting.
 It was nice to see the world being random for each entry, it was just annoying to replay for progression as so many titles seem to be taking that approach recently.
 It's definitely a title for the more hardcore player out there and not something for everyone to play.

-Review Done on Heart & Slash for Xbox One
+Heart & Slash Review on Xbox One

 Review Code Provided by Novy PR